eum3l/hysteria-nix/OPTIONS.md

 ## services.hysteria.server.settings.acme.altTLSALPNPort
 Alternate TLS-ALPN challenge port.
-(Note: If you want to use anything other than 443, you must set up port forward/SNI proxy from 443 to that port, otherwise ACME will not be able to issue the certificate.)
+(**Note**: If you want to use anything other than 443, you must set up port forward/SNI proxy from 443 to that port, otherwise ACME will not be able to issue the certificate.)
 ### Type
 ```
 signed integer